kroschu/cactus-comments/README.md

 ## What is this?

 This part of the stack is mainly interacted with by site administrators.
-The purpose is to assign everyone a namespace, provide an interactive user interface and to help ease moderation.
-For now, this services creates rooms with proper permissions / initial configuration, bans users across your entire namespace and promotes moderators across your entire namespace.
+The purpose is to assign everyone a site, provide an interactive user interface and to help ease moderation.
+For now, this services creates rooms with proper permissions / initial configuration, bans users across your entire site and promotes moderators across your entire site.

 ## Configuration